Working with Arduino

 Hardware Connection

-- Connect the board to the computer using a USB cable
+- Connect the board to the computer using a USB cable.

 Code Analysis

-/*Create an IMG1 control*/
+/*Create an IMG1 widget */

 ui->screen_img_1 = lv_image_create(ui->screen);